mpachnis/mp-calendar/README.md

 [![Published on Vaadin  Directory](https://img.shields.io/badge/Vaadin%20Directory-published-00b4f0.svg)](https://vaadin.com/directory/component/mpachnismp-calendar) [![Stars on vaadin.com/directory](https://img.shields.io/vaadin-directory/star/mpachnismp-calendar.svg)](https://vaadin.com/directory/component/mpachnismp-calendar)

 ## &lt;mp-calendar&gt;
-It's a web components, providing calendar date functionality and events support, build with Polymer 3.0.
+mp-calendar is a web component, providing calendar date functionality and events support, build with Polymer 3.0.
 For quick navigation between month and year, you can select one from the list.
-You can get previous version for polymer 1.x or 2.x by chosing different branch.
+You can get previous polymer version, 1.x or 2.x, by selecting different branch.

 ## Demo